dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 water once it reached the predetermined point.

-Back aboard Trafalgar, de Bicardi once again heard, “torpedo in the water\!
-It’s right above us sir\!”
+Back aboard Trafalgar, de Bicardi once again heard, “torpedo in the water!
+It’s right above us sir!”

-“All stop\!” the captain ordered, some stress finally creeping into his voice.
+“All stop!” the captain ordered, some stress finally creeping into his voice.
 Trafalgar’s pump jet propulsion ceased, and the sub glided through the water, a shadow in the deep.
 “Sonar, a report if you please.”